KhawlahUP/Graduation-Project/hardware-design/README.md

 - Recommended materials: **PLA** or **PETG**.
 - All dimensions are in **millimeters (mm)**.
 - Make sure to verify scale in your slicer software before printing.

----

-Feel free to modify the designs using any CAD software if needed.